ciroiriarte/ciroiriarte.github.io/_posts/2023-12-27-setting-up-junos-devices-for-jsi.md

 - JunOS
 ---

+***
+Update 1: Rewrote the article after reading the JSI FAQ, which included additional requirements.
+***

 # Intro

 Going back to the "supported" track, after deploying vLWC you need to prepare the devices being monitored.
-The requirements are straightfoward conceptually, but it was hard to gather the details:
+I can't seem to find a concise guide to properly setup network elements for JSI, so I'm sharing my notes notes after a long trial & error exercise.

+After reading the [JSI FAQ](https://www.juniper.net/documentation/us/en/software/jsi/jsi-on-jsp-faqs/topics/concept/jsi-faq-list.html), my interpretation is that we'll need to at each network element:

-1. NETCONF-SSH
+1. NETCONF-SSH enabled
+2. SFTP enabled
-2. Process user account dedicated to JSI/vLWC.
+3. A process user account dedicated to JSI/vLWC with sufficient permissions (principle of least privilege)

 An overview of how data collection works can be found in this [flyer](https://www.juniper.net/content/dam/www/assets/flyers/us/en/juniper-support-insights-security-and-privacy-overview.pdf)